chenxingqiang/jax-sklearn/doc/modules/neighbors.rst

 .. centered:: |nearest_centroid_1| |nearest_centroid_2|

-.. topic:: Examples:
+.. rubric:: Examples

 * :ref:`sphx_glr_auto_examples_neighbors_plot_nearest_centroid.py`: an example of
   classification using nearest centroid with different shrink thresholds.

 .. _neighbors_transformer:

 Nearest Neighbors Transformer
 =============================

-Many scikit-learn estimators rely on nearest neighbors: Several classifiers and regressors such as :class:`KNeighborsClassifier` and :class:`KNeighborsRegressor`, but also some clustering methods such as :class:`~sklearn.cluster.DBSCAN` and :class:`~sklearn.cluster.SpectralClustering`, and some manifold embeddings such as :class:`~sklearn.manifold.TSNE` and :class:`~sklearn.manifold.Isomap`.
+Many jax-ml estimators rely on nearest neighbors: Several classifiers and regressors such as :class:`KNeighborsClassifier` and :class:`KNeighborsRegressor`, but also some clustering methods such as :class:`~xlearn.cluster.DBSCAN` and :class:`~xlearn.cluster.SpectralClustering`, and some manifold embeddings such as :class:`~xlearn.manifold.TSNE` and :class:`~xlearn.manifold.Isomap`.

-All these estimators can compute internally the nearest neighbors, but most of them also accept precomputed nearest neighbors :term:`sparse graph`, as given by :func:`~sklearn.neighbors.kneighbors_graph` and :func:`~sklearn.neighbors.radius_neighbors_graph`.
-With mode `mode='connectivity'`, these functions return a binary adjacency sparse graph as required, for instance, in :class:`~sklearn.cluster.SpectralClustering`.
+All these estimators can compute internally the nearest neighbors, but most of them also accept precomputed nearest neighbors :term:`sparse graph`, as given by :func:`~xlearn.neighbors.kneighbors_graph` and :func:`~xlearn.neighbors.radius_neighbors_graph`.
+With mode `mode='connectivity'`, these functions return a binary adjacency sparse graph as required, for instance, in :class:`~xlearn.cluster.SpectralClustering`.
-Whereas with `mode='distance'`, they return a distance sparse graph as required, for instance, in :class:`~sklearn.cluster.DBSCAN`.
-To include these functions in a scikit-learn pipeline, one can also use the corresponding classes :class:`KNeighborsTransformer` and :class:`RadiusNeighborsTransformer`.
+Whereas with `mode='distance'`, they return a distance sparse graph as required, for instance, in :class:`~xlearn.cluster.DBSCAN`.
+To include these functions in a jax-ml pipeline, one can also use the corresponding classes :class:`KNeighborsTransformer` and :class:`RadiusNeighborsTransformer`.
 The benefits of this sparse graph API are multiple.

 First, the precomputed graph can be re-used multiple times, for instance while varying a parameter of the estimator.
-This can be done manually by the user, or using the caching properties of the scikit-learn pipeline:
+This can be done manually by the user, or using the caching properties of the jax-ml pipeline:

     >>> import tempfile
-    >>> from sklearn.manifold import Isomap
+    >>> from xlearn.manifold import Isomap
-    >>> from sklearn.neighbors import KNeighborsTransformer
+    >>> from xlearn.neighbors import KNeighborsTransformer
-    >>> from sklearn.pipeline import make_pipeline
+    >>> from xlearn.pipeline import make_pipeline
-    >>> from sklearn.datasets import make_regression
+    >>> from xlearn.datasets import make_regression
     >>> cache_path = tempfile.gettempdir()  # we use a temporary folder here
     >>> X, _ = make_regression(n_samples=50, n_features=25, random_state=0)
     >>> estimator = make_pipeline(